 Most respondents highlighted council tax, rent arrears and fuel debts as the main debts for low income debtors.
-Social security debts were also mentioned and, more occasionally, credit cards, personal loans, overdrafts and high-interest borrowing (such as payday loans).
+Social security debts were also mentioned and, more

 There was a general view that public sector debt enforcement moved quicker and had harsher consequences than consumer debts.